 The Sensei Lanai is surrounded by pine trees and the resort feels wintery with fireplaces and blankets scattered throughout.
 The lodge is a perfect combination of peace, serenity, and nature.

 I was told that many local Hawaiians prefer to stay at the at Sensei Lanai in order to really experience a unique feel that is not possible on other islands.
 I must admit, as I sat there in my big oversized chair by the fireplace drinking my glass of wine I felt as if I were in Colorado, but was jolted back into Hawaii when the Hawaiian music began to gently echo off the high ceilings of the Great Hall.

 The new Sensei Lanai is a wellness resort bathed in white complete with yoga, spa treatments, Onsen baths, and even a fasting regimen.

 They also boast a Nobu restaurant on site!

-Experience Spring & Summer at Four Seasons at Manele Bay
+Experience Spring & Summer at Four Seasons Resort Lanai

 Be prepared to begin peeling off layers of clothes as you get closer to the sea where it is typically about 10 to 15 degrees hotter than at the Sensei Resort.
 You are transported to the tropics surrounded by some of the most impressive landscaping around with native Hawaiian plants and tropical palm trees.

 • Try the ultimate relaxation at the Manele Bay spa.
-Private cabanas perched up on the cliff provides a luxurious setting for a mind blowing massage.
+Private cabanas perched up on the cliff provide a luxurious setting for a mind-blowing massage.
 A gentle sea breeze blows through as you enter another world of relaxation and turn to putty in the hands of your masseuse.

 • Eat outside and take in the view.
 The resort has 2 restaurants specializing in seafood and Italian food as well as a new Kailani Lounge concept serving light, fresh seafood small plates in the late afternoon for happy hour and sunset.